 GeneratePress free is the core version of the theme and offers basic features with certain customization options.

-In short, GeneratePress free theme serves the basic purpose of building a simple website with a little bit of content on it.
-For most of the users such features are more than the other chargeable platforms.
+In short, free version serves the basic purpose of building a simple website with a little bit of content on it.
+For most of the users, such generatepress features are much more than the any other chargeable platforms.

 Features of GeneratePress Free Theme